chef/chef-web-docs/content/saas/sso.md

 1. Add users who can log in using this app.

-    * Select Assignments, then Assign, and then assign to people.
+    * Select Assignments, then Assign and then assign to people.
 Select users from the list to add users to the app.

     IMAGE